8.7.20

 STEP #8: Tin can's reflections & block's top.

 What a fun challenge to create the texture of the ripples on the tin while also capturing reflections of the room and bull.
-I had to keep my values focused on abstract colorful shapes.
+I had to keep my values focused on abstract, colorful shapes.

 Step FINAL: Background & ground shadows.

-Scrubbed in some dark yellow mix to create more drama with the ground shadows.
+Added a dark yellow mix to create more drama with the ground shadows.

 Tipping Point Taurus & Tin (oil) by Minaz Jantz